sqltj/databricks_pyspark_cert_zenith/ProjectPlan.md

 # Project Plan: Zenith Online Analytics Pipeline

+## I. Clone the repository to Databricks

-## Databricks Configuration Requirements
+## II.
+Databricks Configuration Requirements

 To run this project end-to-end, complete the following setup steps in your Databricks workspace.

-This can be done by running the `utils/Setup Environment.ipynb` notebook or manually:
+This can be done by running the `utils/Setup Environment.ipynb` notebook (recommended) or manually:

 1. **Create a Catalog**